 Thinning Vegetable Seedlings

-- It will initially look like there is lots of room between seedlings but realize plants will grow quickly to utilize all available space.
+It will initially look like you have lots of room in the garden but realize plants will quickly grow to utilize available space.
+Some young seedlings like those of radish or lettuce can added to dishes and eaten as sprouts.